easydigitaldownloads/edd-per-product-emails/readme.txt

 == Changelog ==

+= 1.1.7 =
+* Fix: The integration with Software Licensing was using a deprecated method to get the license key.

 = 1.1.6 =
 * Fix: Prevent a PHP error when no product IDs that need custom emails are found.
 * Fix: Allow attachments to be included when the EDD_Emails class is used.